- Things to Do

-The U.S. Army Band presents its annual 1812 Overture Concert at Joint Base Fort Myer-Henderson Hall on August 18 at 8 p.m.
+The U.S. Army Band presents an annual 1812 Overture Concert at Joint Base Fort Myer-Henderson Hall.
 A late-summer tradition in the Washington area for more than 50 years, this concert features the Concert Band, Herald Trumpets, the Army Chorus, Army Voices, and members of Downrange.
-Program highlights include selections from the hit Broadway show Hamilton, and music honoring Vietnam Veterans by the Rolling Stones, Johnny Cash, and Simon & Garfunkel.
-The title piece of this concert will be sure to please with four 5,775-pound WWII-era anti-tank guns operated by members of the Presidential Salute Battery of The U.S. 3rd Infantry Regiment (The Old Guard) for Tchaikovsky's legendary 1812 Overture with live cannon fire!
+Updates are posted at www.facebook.com/usarmyband.

 U.S. Air Force Band

 The U.S. Air Force Band's Summer Concert Series has been part of Washington D.C.'s cultural life for more than a half-century.
-Throughout the summer months, the band's performing ensembles present free outdoor concerts at historic venues.
-The “Heritage to Horizons” performances by the band's Airmen musicians can be enjoyed at the Air Force Memorial certain Fridays throughout the summer.
+Throughout the summer months, the band's performing ensembles present free outdoor concerts at historic venues such as the Air Force Memorial.
+Performances by the band's airmen musicians can be enjoyed at the Air Force Memorial certain Fridays throughout the summer.

 The concerts honor the rich history of the Air Force with impeccable demonstrations by the Air Force Honor Guard Drill Team, as well as world-class music, featuring musicians from the Airmen of Note, Concert Band, Max Impact, Strolling Strings, Singing Sergeants and the Ceremonial Brass Drum Line.
 You’ll hear everything from Glenn Miller's Army Air Forces dance band to more modern pop hits, with a program spanning seven decades of music and a patriotic finale.
 Take Metro to Pentagon City, and nearby shuttle buses can transport you to security checkpoints for the concert.